Pencil detonator: L-Delay ("No. 9 delay switch")

 Another, subsequent type was developed by Millis Jefferis of MD1 known as the "Lead Delay switch" or officially "Switch, No. 9, L Delay".
 Instead of relying on the chemical action of a corrosive liquid on metal (which was subject to temperature variation), it used a piece of metal under stress – the metal in question being a lead alloy that was extremely affected by mechanical creep.
 A piece of this lead was notched to a set diameter, the diameter setting the time delay.
 When the starting pin was removed, this wire was placed under tension by the spring-loaded striker, and began to gradually stretch.
-After certain time it would snap at the notch and allow the striker to hit the percussion cap.
+After a certain time, it would snap at the notch and allow the striker to hit the percussion cap.

 The delay could be set from a matter of minutes to hours.
 Manufacture was entirely by MD1.
 Generally speaking L-delays were slightly less reliable and had shorter delays, but were more reliable underwater (if a No. 10 fuze developed a leak, water would dilute the corrosive liquid and increase the delay or stop the fuze from working).